Shaqiloheal/Shaqiloheal/README.md

 - 🤔 I’m looking for help with Python, Git and Github
 - 💬 Ask me about my previous career as a Subsea Technician
 - 📫 How to reach me: Linkedin
 - ⚡ Fun fact: I restarted my career at 32 to become a software developer.
-I have excepreience in mechanical and electrical engineering.
+I have experience in mechanical and electrical engineering.

 <!--
 **Shaqiloheal/Shaqiloheal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.